 Inlays & Onlays in Aurora, ON

-If a cavity is too large for a simple dental filling and too small for a dental crown, you may benefit from wearing an inlay or onlay.
+If a cavity is too large for simple dental fillings and too small for a dental crown, you may benefit from wearing an inlay or onlay.
 Inlays and Onlays are typically used to restore teeth that have been compromised due to injuries, trauma, or decay.
-Our highly trained dentist near you, Dr. Eric Rouah, will evaluate your tooth to determine the nature and extent of the damage.
+Our highly trained dentist Dr. Eric Rouah will evaluate your tooth to determine the nature and extent of the damage.

 How Are Inlays & Onlays Different from Dental Fillings?